miqoas/Miqo.License/README.md

 ### Create a Private and Public Key for Your Product

-Before you can sign a license file, you'll need a private and public key.
+Before signing a license file, you'll need a private and public key.
 Miqo.License uses an Elliptic Curve Digital Signature Algorithm (ECDSA) to ensure that the license files can't be tampered with after creation.
 The private key is used to sign the license file, and the public key is used to verify the authenticity of the license.

-You can use the bundled [Key Creation Tool](#key-creation-tool) or create a new pair in code using ```Signer()``` like this:
+You can use the bundled [Key Creation Tool](#key-creation-tool) or create a new pair using ```Signer()``` like this:

 ```csharp
 var signer = new Miqo.License.ECC.Signer();